-The subscription is Cancelled as the payment method is not added.
+The subscription is Cancelled as there is no payment method added.

-Consider a scenario where the initial attempt to charge the card fails, Chargebee has an automated process where the payment is attempted for a maximum of three times after which the subscriptions get and the invoice is marked as Unpaid.
+Consider a scenario where the initial attempt to charge the card fails, Chargebee has an automated process where the payment is attempted for a maximum of three times and the invoice is marked as Unpaid.